Field Notes

 Simplify the roof.
 One or two clean gables instead of a tangle of hips and valleys.
 This is the single highest-value simplification available, and the old houses everyone admires already prove it looks better.

 Use standard spans and dimensions.
 Rooms designed around common lumber lengths and standard window sizes cut both material waste and labor.
-Since materials are about two-thirds of the cost of the house, design decisions that reduce material go straight to the bottom line.

 Shrink before you cheapen.
 A smaller house with generous ceilings, correct proportions, and good windows will feel better every day than a bigger one finished in the thinnest version of everything.
+You can always build on additions later, just like the old homes used to.
+See Free American Farmhouse’s FAQ.

 What we will not do is trim the parts you cannot see.
 Foundations, framing, flashing, air sealing, and insulation are the house.
-Everything else is decoration on top of it.

 Want a real number for your land?